Understanding

 • Death

-The symptoms of withdrawal are potentially dangerous and painful.
-If you have become addicted to this drug and want to stop, you will need the support of your family and friends in addition to assistance from physicians and trained counselors and therapists.
-If you attempt to quit on your own, you need to understand it can be very dangerous.
-Going through medical detox, then entering a rehab facility is much more effective.
+The symptoms of withdrawal are painful and dangerous.
+If you are addicted to this drug and want to stop you will need the support of your family and friends and help from doctors and trained counselors and therapists.

-This article will cover the symptoms of withdrawal, the dangers of benzodiazepine and what you can do to receive the help you need for your addiction.
+This article will cover the symptoms of withdrawal, the dangers of benzodiazepine and what you can do to get help for your addiction.

 Benzodiazepine Withdrawal Timeline

-There are three distinct and separate withdrawal phases for benzodiazepine.
+• There are three stages of benzodiazepine withdrawal.
 These are early, acute and protracted.
-The early phase starts as quickly as 24 hours after the last dose of the drug was taken.
-Symptoms usually peak at the acute or two-week point.
-This can lead to a protracted phase where your symptoms linger for months.
+The early stage starts as soon as 24 hours after the last dose of the drug was taken.
+Symptoms peak at the acute or two week stage.
+This can lead to a protracted stage where symptoms linger for months.

-If you have taken large quantities of benzodiazepines or used the drug for a lengthy period of time, long-term benzodiazepine withdrawal symptoms can persist for years after you have successfully quit.
-You can significantly decrease the risk of experiencing symptoms of withdrawal for the long-term by getting help from a detox facility.
+• If you have taken large quantities of benzodiazepines or used the drug for a long time, long term benzodiazepine withdrawal symptoms can last for years after you have stopped.
+You can reduce the risk of long term withdrawal symptoms by getting help from a detox facility.

 Physical Discomforts and Issues During Benzodiazepine Withdrawal

-The majority of people given a prescription from their doctor for benzodiazepine for insomnia or anxiety will eventually start to abuse the drug.
+Most people who are given a prescription from their doctor for benzodiazepine for insomnia or anxiety will eventually start to abuse the drug.
 This usually leads to addiction.
-If the individual stops using the medication, a rebound effect is fairly common.
-This is when an initial medical condition becomes worse such as anxiety or insomnia.
+If the individual stops using the medication a rebound effect is common.
+This is when an underlying medical condition gets worse such as anxiety or insomnia.

-Rebound insomnia is difficult to treat and extremely hard to endure.
-Some of the discomforts can be alleviated by doctors provided the person enters a medical detox facility.
-The most common physical symptoms of withdrawal include:
+Rebound insomnia is hard to treat and hard to live with.
+Some of the discomforts can be managed by doctors if the person goes into a medical detox facility.
+The most common physical symptoms of withdrawal are:

 • Headaches